nzhxdev/ValuesRestApi/README.md

 This is a simple REST API (Java 11, Spring Boot, Spring Data Jpa) with a PostgreSQL database.

 ### Features
-Using http requests, you can do the following:
+Using HTTP requests, you can do the following:
 - _Creating records (batched);_
 - _Getting the list of records in JSON format;_
 - _Editing records;_